muktharamesh20/61040-portfolio/assignments/composingConcepts.md

 ### Why must the NonceGeneration store sets of used strings?
 One simple way to implement the NonceGeneration is to maintain a counter for each context and increment it every time the generate action is called.
 In this case, how is the set of used strings in the specification related to the counter in the implementation?
 (In abstract data type lingo, this is asking you to describe an abstraction function.)

-It must set a set of used strings to maintain an invarient that the generated string is unique.
+It must store a set of used strings to maintain the invarient that the generated string is unique.
 If NonceGeneration did not know what strings were previously used, it could not guarantee that a newly generated string truly was unique.

 Because specifications and abstract data types don't care about the implementation, and we want to keep the concept as generalized as possible, we actually wouldn't mention that it maintains a counter for each context.